 Impact reports showcase exactly where big fundraising ideas moved the needle for your nonprofit’s sustainability, as well as wider community and constituent aid.
-Consider creating visual media that quickly and eye-catchingly relay this information, such as an infographic series, then share them directly with donors.
+To support Donor retention consider creating visual media that quickly and eye-catchingly relay this information, such as an infographic series, then share them directly with donors.

 4. Implement a Past Donor Re-Engagement Strategy

 More than half of all donors will not repeat their giving to an organization after their first gift.

 The reasons for this figure vary.
 Successful nonprofit donor management understands the importance of staying connected with those you’ve already “converted.”
 A set donor re-engagement strategy launches serialized communications, events, and activities targeting specifically those individuals swayed to give in the past.
 These marketing materials and communications bring former donors back into the fold, re-enticing connection and care about your mission and causes holistically, rather than making donors feel like an ATM.

 Even small nonprofits with limited budgets have a buffet of cost-conscious marketing and advertising options to get their names in front of prospective donors.
 Best of all, these methods are scalable, ready for redeployment every month, quarter, or year to broadcast your new priorities.

 Consider all the ways your nonprofit can creatively advertise its mission, upcoming projects, and community impact.

 - Social media ads — Facebook, Twitter, Instagram, LinkedIn, etc.